Saint George (Donatello)

-Saint George (San Giorgio) is a marble sculpture by Donatello.
-It is one of fourteen sculptures commissioned by the guilds of Florence to decorate the external niches of the Orsanmichele church.
-St. George was commissioned by the guild of the armorers and sword makers, the Arte dei Corazzai e Spadai.
+Saint George (San Giorgio) is a marble sculpture by Donatello currently housed in the Bargello Museum in Florence, Italy.
+It is one of fourteen sculptures commissioned by the guilds of Florence to decorate the external niches of the Orsanmichele Church.
+As the patron of the guild of the armorers and sword makers, the Arte dei Corazzai e Spadai, St. George was commissioned as a knight in armour to promote and advertise their products.

+History

+Scholars generally date the statue of St. George's completion to 1417 as there is evidence of a marble purchase for the statue's base dating to around 1416.
+While the statue was first stationed on the northern side of Orsanmichele Church, it was moved in 1700 to the niche occupied by the Madonna of the Rose on the southern side for better protection from the sun.
+A stone thrown at the sculpture in 1858 broke its nose, which was eventually replaced by Aristodemo Costoli.
+In 1860, a proposal was made to relocate the statue to the Galleria delle Statue of the Uffizi with a bronze replica to be put in its place, but this plan was not initially implemented.
+In 1868, the Tuscan government created a commission to find a long term solution for the protection of the statue.
+The statue was then moved to the Bargello Museum in Florence in 1892.

-A stone thrown at the sculpture in 1858 broke its nose, and in 1892 Donatello's St. George was moved to the Bargello Museum in Florence.
-From 1892 to 2008 a bronze replica was placed in the original niche, to be replaced by a marble replica on 23 April 2008.
-The original sculpture was stolen from the Villa Medici in Poggio a Caiano, but in May 1945 it was recovered by Frederick Hartt in Neumelans in the South Tyrol and returned to Florence on 20 July 1945.
+From 1892 to 2008, a bronze replica occupied the original niche; it was replaced with a marble replica on 23 April 2008.
+The original sculpture was stored at the Villa di Poggio a Caiano during the Second World War to protect it from bombing, but it was stolen by German soldiers; it was recovered by Frederick Hartt in Neumelans in the South Tyrol and returned to Florence in 1945.
 The box base was added back onto the statue in 1976.